I’ve seen hundreds of daily study routine examples for students in my years as an exam success coach.

 But while you can’t avoid these tasks, you can be clever about minimising the amount of time all that stuff takes.

-Here are three time-saving hacks to consider for your study routine:
+So here are three time-saving hacks to consider when scheduling your study routine:

 Well, so far this is all sounding pretty good.